-Reno Criminal Defense Lawyers with 100+ Years of Experience
+Reno Criminal Defense Law Firm with 100+ Years of Experience

-- Highest possible rating for integrity and skill
+- We’ve earned Martindale-Hubbell’s highest possible rating for integrity and skill

-- Handling English and Spanish cases throughout Nevada
+- We offer services in English and Spanish for clients throughout Nevada

-Discuss your case with our lawyers—call (775) 284-8888 or contact us online so we can develop a defense as quickly as possible.
+Discuss your case with our lawyers—call (775) 284-8888 or contact us online so we can begin building your defense as quickly as possible.

 Diversion Programs for Northern Nevada Drug Crimes

-In northern Nevada, drug possession can be charged by the prosecutor as possession of a controlled substance, possession of a controlled substance for sale, and/or drug trafficking—the exact charges will depend on the facts of your case.
+In northern Nevada, drug possession can be charged by the prosecutor as possession of a controlled substance, possession of a controlled substance for sale, and/or drug trafficking.
+The exact charges will depend on the unique circumstances of your case.
 In many instances, a first-offense possession of a controlled substance can be dismissed if a person successfully completes drug court, veterans court, and/or a diversion program administered by the specialty court.

-If you are charged with drug possession and need to determine if you are eligible for drug court, veterans court or a 453/458 diversion program, you should consult with experienced Reno criminal defense attorneys at Fahrendorf, Viloria, Oliphant & Oster L.L.P.
+If you are charged with drug possession and need to determine if you are eligible for drug court, veterans court, or a 453/458 diversion program, you should consult an experienced Reno criminal defense attorney at Fahrendorf, Viloria, Oliphant & Oster L.L.P.

 Contact us online or call (775) 284-8888 for a free & confidential consultation.